 - Weight loss

-For additional information, please visit the Pancreatic
+For additional information, please visit the Pancreatic Cancer Center.

-above information has been provided with the kind permission of www.cancer.gov.
+Portions of the above information has been provided with the kind permission of www.cancer.gov.